 In part II of the book, we will get very meta about the entire notion of Merkle roots as potentially the only data that ends up on a monolithic main chain like Bitcoin, something we call the “fingerprint internet”.
 But before we get there we need to bring sharding home.

 So now we know Merkle roots are how shards can be tied together to quickly verify the integrity of other shards on the network.

 This is fine unless your honest node is surrounded by deceitful nodes intentionally jamming your node with #fakenews.

-As seen over and over again through pesky 51% attacks, a network is only as good as the integrity of its full nodes who perform work by maintaining and updating copies of the ledger.
+In previous chapters we established a network is only as good as the integrity of its full nodes who perform work by maintaining and updating copies of the ledger.
 When we move away from pure proof-of-work, we lose the physical energy-based tie to security that must be made up for in more creative and less energy intensive computer science ways.

 This enhanced structure (or at least one good train of thought) involves getting more out of your end user software wallets.
 Instead of being dumb terminals that only perform Simplified Payment Verification-esque functions, end user wallets need to get more active by storing little chunks of the shards themselves.